Project Description

 It is an early start with a quick breakfast, and then we head off into the forest at first light to locate the chimpanzees.
 This initial search can take anywhere from an hour to two depending on where the chimpanzees “nested” the night before.
 You will most probably hear them waking up before you see them.
 As with all wildlife encounters, nothing is guaranteed but the success rate of finding the chimps during the day sits at over 90%.

-We have opted for two 1-hour encounters as the members of the troop tend to be most relaxed and easy to photographs opposed to a “habituation” trek which is longer with the chimps but they are wilder and more tricky to take photographs of.
+We have opted for two 1-hour encounters as the members of the troop tend to be most relaxed and easy to photograph opposed to a “habituation” trek which is longer with the chimps but they are wilder and more tricky to take photographs of.
 As soon as the chimps are located the clock starts and you will have a full hour with these amazing animals.
 As they move so do you and they can move quite quickly as they head off to forage.
 They do however stop to rest and that is when you will get the best shots of them interacting.
 The group could vary in size from a few individuals to a troop of over 20.

 With chimps being so closely related to us it is very easy to start to recognise individuals In the group and the guides will be able to explain to you how the complex hierarchy works in the family you are with.
 Chimpanzees are incredibly social animals (expect plenty of grooming, fighting, and mating) and they are super curious so don’t be surprised if you start wondering who is “visiting” who as they stare deeply at you!
 It’s an incredible experience!